Consumer credit and guarantees

-If you sign something giving the creditor access to something for security (eg your house), and then you don't pay, then the creditor can eventually take this security (eg your house).
-But, before they can do this, they have to go through certain legal procedures 9eg giving you notice and the period of time to pay).
+If you sign something giving the creditor access to something for security (eg your house), and then you don't pay, the creditor can eventually take and sell this security (eg your house).
+But before they can do this, they must go through certain legal procedures (eg giving you notice and a period to pay).

-If you don't give something for security, then the creditor must get a order order saying you owe the money.
-They can then try to enforce this order.
+If you don't give something for security, then the creditor must get a court order saying you owe the money.
+The order can then be enforced.